Newborns and Baby Congestion

 Chest congestion occurs when your baby’s lungs and airways are filled with mucus, which can make breathing difficult.

-Signs of chest congestion in your baby might include:
+Signs of chest congestion in babies might include:

 Signs of fatigue or lethargy from the extra effort needed to breathe.